-A farmer and rural advocate with lifelong ties to his community, Rep. Stambaugh owns/operates a 200-acre bicentennial family farm in Green Park, Perry County.
+A farmer and rural advocate with lifelong ties to his community, Rep. Stambaugh owns and operates a 200-acre bicentennial family farm in Green Park, Perry County.
 He supports measures that will greatly increase rural residents’ access to high-speed Internet service and backs state constitutional reforms, such as implementing term limits, electing state appellate judges on a district (not statewide) basis, and eliminating property taxes to fund schools.

 Before becoming state representative in 2021, Stambaugh spent his professional career as a rural and agricultural magazine editor on local, statewide, and national levels, notably with Pennsylvania Farmer magazine (merged into American Agriculturist as of 2000); Penn Lines magazine, published by the Pennsylvania Rural Electric Association; and RE Magazine, produced by the National Rural Electric Cooperative Association.

-A widower, Stambaugh has two adult sons and four grandchildren.
+Stambaugh has two adult sons and six grandchildren.